 Ample space is provided for students to enjoy their meal time and break time in the Student Lounge.
 Please limit your eating and snacking to this area.
-Neither food nor drink is permitted in the classrooms, laboratories, or Library (including the electronic laboratory).
+Neither food nor drink is permitted in the electronic classrooms, instructional and research laboratories, or Library (including the electronic laboratory).

-A microwave oven is also located in the Lounge Area.
+Microwave ovens are located in the Lounge Area, near the second floor elevator in the Hugh M. Gloster Building.
 Please observe all precautions in heating food in this facility.
 (Metal pans and utensils should not be placed in the oven).
 Please clean spills, splatters, etc. from the oven floor, walls and cover.
 Failure to comply may result in the removal of the microwave oven.